Nexmo/nexmo-developer/_use_cases/client-sdk-sendinblue-order-confirm.md

 ## Overview

-In this use case you will learn how to build an order confirmation and support systemusing the Nexmo Client SDK and Sendinblue.
+In this use case you will learn how to build an order confirmation and support system using the Nexmo Client SDK and Sendinblue.
 This use case features two-way chatting with a support agent, and also the sending of an order confirmation email via Sendinblue.

 The scenario is as follows: